How to Start a Blog in 3 Easy Steps

 How Do I Make a Blog?

 Now that you know why you should start a blog, let’s dig into the practicalities of how to do so.

 Blogging, itself, is relatively easy.
 The hardest part, is getting the blog setup.
 This is the most confusing and overwhelming part of the process simply because it requires a little technical know-how.

 The good news is, you won't need to learn any programming!
-However, you will need to learn a little bit (the basics) of website best practices and how to use the right software to setup and manage your blog.
-Think of it like using a computer for the first time.
+However, you will need to learn a little bit (the basics) of website best practices and how to use the right software to set up and manage your blog.
+Think of it as using a computer for the first time.
 You don't need to know how to program anything, but you will need to learn how to use it.
 Starting out, this might feel like you’re drowning in an overload of information, but that's why we're here and that’s why we’ve put together this detailed guide for you.
 You can always contact us if you have any questions along the way.

 Learn to Make a Blog Following These 3 Simple Steps

 To make this as easy as possible, we've broken this guide into 3 simple steps.
 To get your blog up and running, you're going to need to do the following:

 Choose a blogging platform that you will use to build your blog with.